petkaantonov/bluebird/docs/docs/api/resource-management.md

 One could solve this by either reading the file first or connecting first, and only proceeding if the first step succeeds.
 However, this would lose a lot of the benefits of using asynchronity and we might almost as well go back to using simple synchronous code.

-We can do better, retaining concurrency and not leaking resources, by using `.using`:
+We can do better, retaining concurrency and not leaking resources, by using [`Promise.using`](promise.using.html):

 ```js
 var using = Promise.using;